saturncloud/examples/examples/examples-cpu/nyc-taxi-snowflake/README.md

 role: ...
 ```

-You will need to restart the Jupyter server if you add a Credential while its running.
+You will need to restart the Jupyter server if you add a Credential while it's running.
 The examples utilize a warehouse called `COMPUTE_WH` at size `Medium`, but you can edit the paramemeters of `snowflake.connector.connect` in the notebooks if you want to use a different warehouse.

 To load the data, open up a Worksheet inside of Snowflake and run the commands in the [`load-data.sql`](load-data.sql) file.